 - SOC 207 Social Research Methods and SOC 251 Social Theory (required classes) are offered only in the fall semester, so that makes off-campus study in the spring semester somewhat more convenient for many students.

-- Environmental Studies-Sociology majors should consult the OCS Advising Sheet for ES Majors and their major advisers.
+- Environmental Studies-Sociology majors should consult either the OCS Environmental Studies Advising Sheet or the Environmental Studies webpage for further details.

 Which requirements can Sociology majors fulfill while off campus?